How to Make a Technical Blog

 Adding Articles

-Posts are added within the _posts
+Posts are added within the _posts directory, named specifically in the YYYY-MM-DD-title format.

 Kramdown markdown is used to format the posts.